History of Charles Leclerc in Timeline

 2009: Partnership with Richard Mille

-In 2009, Charles Leclerc partnered with Swiss luxury watch company Richard Mille, who supported him throughout his kart racing and junior formulae career.
+In 2009, Charles Leclerc partnered with Swiss luxury watch company Richard Mille, who supported him through his kart racing and junior formulae career.

-In 2009, Charles Leclerc won the French Championship and Bridgestone Cup in the Cadet class, as well as the regional Rhône-Alpes title.
-He also partnered with Richard Mille.
+In 2009, Charles Leclerc progressed to the Cadet class, winning the French Championship, the Bridgestone Cup, and the regional Rhône-Alpes title.
+He also partnered with Richard Mille for support.

 2010: International Karting Competition

-In 2010, Charles Leclerc entered international competition in the junior KF3 class, becoming the youngest winner of the CIK-FIA Monaco Kart Cup.
+In 2010, Charles Leclerc entered international competition in the junior KF3 class, becoming the youngest winner of the CIK-FIA Monaco Kart Cup and finishing runner-up in the French Championship.

 In 2012, Charles Leclerc graduated to the senior KF2 category with ART Grand Prix, winning the WSK Euro Series.
 He also finished runner-up in the Karting European Championship and the under-18 Karting World Championship.